-In the final year students are ready to develop their own programme of study which reflects each individual's skills and interests within fashion design.
+See page 36-38 for details on the first year curriculum.
+Year 2 The focus in the second year is on developing a personal visual language and the skills necessary to translate this into successful fashion design practice.
+You will also focus on researching and defining a specific audience and developing a market understanding through professional practice.
+Year 3: Studio+ & International See page 28 for details on Studio+ experience.
+Final Yea In the final year students are ready to develop their own programme of study which reflects each individual's skills and interests within fashion design.
 This will culminate in a substantial body of work for assessment and display at the Graduate Showcase, exhibitions and events.
-Each year is supported by a series of lectures by leading creative Entry Requirements practitioners and theorists, collaborative interdisciplinary opportunities, live industry projects, field trips and study visits.

-Submission Guidelines A key component of your curriculum ncad.ie/study-at-ncad in every year is the study of Critical Cultures.
-This is where you study the connections between history, BA Fashion Design /BA theory and practice in modern and contemporary contexts in order to become a critically engaged, reflective and effective practitioner.
+Each year is supported by a series of lectures by leading creative practitioners and theorists, collaborative interdisciplinary opportunities, live industry projects, field trips and study visits.
+Critical Cultures A key component of your curriculum in every year is the study of Critical Cultures.
+This is where you study the connections between history, theory and practice in modern and contemporary contexts in order to become a critically engaged, reflective and effective practitioner.
 See page 92.

-Alanagh Clegg, Fashion Designer - See page 60.
+Fashion Design NFQ Level 8

+Duration 3 or 4 Years

+Places

+Application

+CAO course codes: AD211 Fashion Design/ AD101 First Year Art and Design (Common

+Entry Requirements See pages 104-114

+Portfolio Requirement

+Portfolio Submission by Friday 9th February 2024.
+See Portfolio Submission Guidelines ncad.ie/study-at-ncad

+Degree awarded

+BA Fashion Design /BA Fashion Design and Visual Culture BA Fashion Design (International)

+$\Delta \Delta$

-Graphic Design is a field rather than a discipline, and in its many forms, makes an increasingly powerful contribution to the cultural and economic life of contemporary society.
+Graphic Design is a field rather than a discipline, and in its many forms makes an increasingly powerful contribution to the cultural and economic life of contemporary society.
 It exists in the public domain, is an indicator of current cultural thinking and is a catalyst for social, cultural, political and economic change.

-This course encourages the application of design methodologies into new and diverse creative remits, the outcomes of which will not necessarily be aesthetics or products, but more so, will be outcomes that challenge, redefine and propose new roles for the designer and design in contemporary culture.
+This course encourages the application of design methodologies into new and diverse creative remits, the outcomes of which will not necessarily be aesthetics or products, but moreso will be outcomes that challenge, redefine and propose new roles for the designer and design in contemporary culture.
 Our distinctive approach focuses on design as a means for communicating meaningful messages, gathering content, organising information, creating and presenting narratives and experiences, while always looking to affect change.
+How will I be assessed?